JJ/splash-volunteer/README.md

 If you want to use a Telegram channel, you need to add two environment variables:
 * CHANNELID: your channel ID in "@mycoolchannel" format
-* TOKEN: your bot token
+* TOKENBOT: your bot token

 # Badges